albsbc/Rpi-Pico-LINX/README.md

 # Rpi-Pico-LINX
-LINX Interface for Raspberry Pi Pico
+LINX Interface for the Raspberry Pi Pico.